profbmuthu/OnLine/PITCHME.md

 <!-- .slide: data-autoslide="2000" -->
 ###  <span style="color: #e49436">Goals</span>
 - Hardware Failure

   + Hardware failure is the norm rather than the exception.
   + HDFS instance may consist of hundreds or thousands of server machines.
   + Huge number of components interact

 ---
 <!-- .slide: data-autoslide="2000" -->
 ###  <span style="color: #e49436">Goals</span>
 - Hardware Failure

   + Each component has a non-trivial probability of failure
   + Some component of HDFS is always non-functional.
-  + Therefore, detection of faults and quick, automatic recovery from them is a core architectural goal of HDFS.
+  + Detection of faults and quick, automatic recovery from them is a core architectural goal of HDFS.

 ---
 <!-- .slide: data-autoslide="2000" -->
 ###  <span style="color: #e49436">Goals</span>
 - Streaming Data Access
     + Applications on HDFS need streaming access to data sets.
     + HDFS is designed more for batch processing rather than interactive use by users.
     + Emphasis is on high throughput of data access rather than low latency of data access.
     + POSIX imposes hard requirements that are targeted for HDFS.
     + POSIX semantics in a few key areas has been traded to increase data throughput rates.
 ---